Byron Bay, NSW, 2481

 Your next step will see you swimming with the surfers 200 metres below, unless that is, you are indulging in a tandem hang gliding session!

-Rapid growth in tourism infrastructure over the past few years has made it possible for Byron Bay accommodation and tour operators to provide "surf to rainforest" experiences to suit all budgets.
+Steady growth in tourism infrastructure over the years, has made it possible for Byron Bay accommodation and tour operators to provide "surf to rainforest" experiences to suit all budgets.

 There are numerous types of lodgings to choose from, including luxury holiday homes and resorts, affordable family resorts, B&Bs, motels, hotels, backpacker hostels, guesthouses, holiday cottages, and over a dozen caravan and camping parks.